 Approximately 430 students will attend SPCPA throughout the current school year.

 What is the average class size?

 What are the academic classes like at Saint Paul Conservatory for Performing Artists?

 SPCPA is guided by national and state academic standards.
-Students’ average performance on nationally normed standardized tests are expected to be significantly above the national average.
+Students’ average performance on nationally normed standardized tests are regularly score significantly above the national average.

 SPCPA offers advanced classes in all grade levels and offers students the opportunity to take Advanced Placement (AP) courses and participate in Post-Secondary Enrollment Options (PSEO).